 Psychologists tell us we only get 4-6 seconds to make a first impression

-The employee I spoke with made the two biggest mistakes customer service employees can make in the beginning of a call with a patient – or “would-be” patient.
+The employee I spoke with made the two biggest mistakes customer service employees can make at the beginning of a call with a patient – or “would-be” patient.

 1. The employee did not speak in complete sentences.